Does your child have Autism, ADHD or Social Anxiety?

 There are no prerequisite skills necessary for any of the sessions as all are adapted for the level of camper we have as Life Skills Prep Camp is an inclusive summer camp environment.
 We host students that are typically developing as well as students with physical disabilities, ADHD, and high functioning Autism/Asperger’s.

 Helping students/children see another perspective can be HUGE.
-At LSPC we work diligently to understand students and how they think (especially about a specific situation) and help them understand the point of view of others involved in the situation.
+At Life Skills Prep Camp, we work diligently to understand students and how they think (especially about a specific situation) and help them understand the point of view of others involved in the situation.
 Never with the idea of changing the student but with the idea of allowing them to understand what is going on around them from another perspective which allows them to begin to understand how and why other people react the way they do.

 All of this while applying FUNctional executive functioning strategies and instruction throughout the day that promotes appropriate communication and problem solving.
-If you think about Ballroom Dancing, it requires a person to be aware of their body in space (proprioception – OT term), remember the steps of the different dances (executive functioning), process the rhythm and beat, as well as, count and move on said beats (all of which are executive functioning skills).
+If you think about Dancing, it requires a person to be aware of their body in space (proprioception – OT term), remember the steps of the different dances (executive functioning), process the rhythm and beat, as well as, count and move on said beats (all of which are executive functioning skills).

-When working with students throughout the school year in a 1 on 1 situation, those students can give the appropriate answer but taking the information in an isolated office situation and applying it in a social setting or at school can be very challenging for children.
+When we are working with students throughout the school year in a 1 on 1 situation, those students can give the appropriate answer but taking the information in an isolated office situation and applying it in a social setting or at school can be very challenging for children.